frenetic-lang/tutorials/NetKATFirewall/index.md

 hosts `10.0.0.3` and `10.0.0.4`.

-Type this policy into a file `Firewall3.ml` in the `netkat-tutorial-workspace` directory and test it in Mininet.
+Type this policy into a file `Firewall3.ml` in the `netkat-tutorial-solutions` directory and test it in Mininet.
 Note that due to the access control policy, it probably makes sense to test a few points of the access control policy.
 For example, if you run _fortune_ on port 80 on `h1`,